chebbi603/FlutterUIParser/docs/flutter-navigation_auth_enforcement.md

   - If the route is protected and the user is not authenticated:
     - Emits `logAuthEvent('login_page_viewed', { 'source': 'redirect_from_protected' })`.
     - Switches to `/login` using the tab controller mapping or falls back to navigator.
+ - On explicit logout:
+   - Client clears `authToken`, `refreshToken`, persisted state, and cached contract.
+   - Navigation redirects to `/login` and clears the back stack to prevent returning to protected pages.

 ## Authentication Predicate
 - The app wires `NavigationBridge` with two predicates: